-This instruction is copied from Android Developers site.
-Please, visit that page if you have any troubles with ADT (Android Development Tools) plugin installation.
+This instruction is copied from http://developer.android.com/sdk/eclipse-adt.html#downloading .
+Please, visit that page if you have any troubles with ADT plugin installation.

 Assuming that you have Eclipse IDE installed, as described above, follow these steps to download and install the ADT plugin: